tahir-ozcan/gearizen/README.md

 ## Usage

 After installation run `npm run dev` and open <http://localhost:3000> in your browser.
+All tools run entirely client-side with no external APIs.

 ### Metadata Guidelines